Nkola John Motata: Legal career

-Drunk and diving accident
+Drunk and diving incident

-In 2007 ,Motata crashed his car against a wall in a Hurlingham residence in Sandton, north of Johannesburg.
+In 2007, Motata crashed his car against a wall in a Hurlingham residence in Sandton, north of Johannesburg.
 The crash was recorded on a cellphone video where Motata hurdle abuse at the property owner.
 In 2009 he was found guilty of drunk driving and fined R2000.

 On 6 March 2024, President Ramaphosa removed Judge Motata from office.
 He became the second South African judge to be impeached since the end of apartheid, though the National Assembly voted to support the first impeachment—that of Judge John Hlophe.

 Personal life

 Motata is married to Ramoraswi Jeannette Makoea and have two children together.